frapa/timers/README.md

 time: 9m 4s
 ```

 The `@1` is the task id.
+If you were already logging a task, `timers`
+will ask if you want to stop the current task and start the logging
+on the new one.

-You can check the current logging status with
+You can check the current logging status with `timers status`.
-`timers status`.
 You can stop logging with

 ```bash
 $ timers stop